mTurner-beepboop/cs30-code-submission/README.md

 They should however be kept as initially shown for deployment, substituting '.herokuapp.com' with the host-name of the location the Webapp is being deployed.

+Currently, the data is stored on a mongodb ATLAS server, this was mainly for development purposes, to change the database used by the webapp, the code can be found in settings.py for the main project, with the main admin account for the server logged there too

 The section of code below, located in settings.py, may need to be commented out for local development depending on browser.